fastplotlib/fastplotlib/CONTRIBUTING.md

 This is due to garbage collection.
 This may be quite complicated for beginners, for more details see this PR: https://github.com/fastplotlib/fastplotlib/pull/160 .
 If you are curious or have more questions on garbage collection in fastplotlib you're welcome to post an issue :D.

-#### Graphic Features
+#### Graphic properties

-There is one important thing that `fastplotlib` uses which we call "graphic features".
+Graphic properties are all evented, and internally we called these "graphic features".
+They are the various aspects of a graphic that the user can change.
 The "graphic features" subpackage can be found at `fastplotlib/graphics/_features`.
-As we can see this is a private subpackage and never meant to be accessible to users.
-In `fastplotlib` "graphic features" are the various aspects of a graphic that the user can change.
-Users can also run callbacks whenever a graphic feature changes.
+As we can see this is a private subpackage and never meant to be accessible to users..

 ##### LineGraphic

 For example let's look at `LineGraphic` in `fastplotlib/graphics/line.py`.
-Every graphic has a class variable called `feature_events` which is a set of all graphic features.
-It has the following graphic features: "data", "colors", "cmap", "thickness", "present".
+Every graphic has a class variable called `_features` which is a set of all graphic properties that are evented.
+It has the following evented properties:
+`"data", "colors", "cmap", "thickness"` in addition to properties common to all graphics, such as `"name", "offset", "rotation", and "visible"`

-Now look at the constructor for `LineGraphic`, it first creates an instance of `PointsDataFeature`.
-This is basically a class that wraps the positions buffer, the vertex positions that define the line, and provides additional useful functionality.
+Now look at the constructor for the `LineGraphic` base class `PositionsGraphic`, it first creates an instance of `VertexPositions`.
+This is a class that manages vertex positions buffer.
+It defines the line, and provides additional useful functionality.
-For example, every time that the `data` is changed event handlers will be called (if any event handlers are registered).
+For example, every time that the `data` is changed, the new data will be marked for upload to the GPU before the next draw.
+In addition, event handlers will be called if any event handlers are registered.

-`ColorFeature`behaves similarly, but it can perform additional parsing that can create the colors buffer from different forms of user input.
-For example if a user runs:
-`line_graphic.colors = "blue"`, then `ColorFeature.__setitem__()` will create a buffer that corresponds to what `pygfx.Color` thinks is "blue".
+`VertexColors`behaves similarly, but it can perform additional parsing that can create the colors buffer from different forms of user input.
+For example if a user runs: `line_graphic.colors = "blue"`, then `VertexColors.__setitem__()` will create a buffer that corresponds to what `pygfx.Color` thinks is "blue".
+Users can also take advantage of fancy indexing,
-Users can also take advantage of fancy indexing, ex: `line_graphics.colors[bool_array] = "red"` :smile:
+ex: `line_graphics.colors[bool_array] = "red"` :smile:

-`LineGraphic` also has a `CmapFeature`, this is a subclass of `ColorFeature` which can parse colormaps, for example:
+`LineGraphic` also has a `VertexCmap`, this manages the line `VertexColors` instance to parse colormaps, for example:
 `line_graphic.cmap = "jet"` or even `line_graphic.cmap[50:] = "viridis"`.

-`LineGraphic` also has `ThicknessFeature` which is pretty simple, `PresentFeature` which indicates if a graphic is currently in the scene, and `DeletedFeature` which is useful if you need callbacks to indicate that the graphic has been deleted (for example, removing references to a graphic from a legend).
+`LineGraphic` also has a `thickness` property which is pretty simple, and `DeletedFeature` which is useful if you need callbacks to indicate that the graphic has been deleted (for example, removing references to a graphic from a legend).

-Other graphics have graphic features that are relevant to them, for example `ImageGraphic` has a `cmap` feature which is unique to images or heatmaps.
+Other graphics have properties that are relevant to them, for example `ImageGraphic` has `cmap`, `vmin`, `vmax`, properties unique to images.

 #### Selectors